 Vitamin D

-You can invest in a good UV lamp for your tortoise’s enclosure so they can bask, which will help its vitamin D levels.
+You can invest in a good UV lamp for your tortoise’s enclosure so they can bask, which will help their vitamin D levels.
 If you don’t have calcium with added vitamin D, you’ll need to find a separate vitamin D powder that can also be sprinkled on their food.

 How Much and How Often?